-The Arizona Department of Agriculture (AZDA) was recently awarded funding from USDA AMS through the Resilient Food Systems Infrastructure Program (RFSI).
-Through this program, approximately $3.2 million will be available for competitive subaward grants to support the development of the middle-of-the-supply-chain for Arizona-based food and farm businesses.
+The Arizona Department of Agriculture (AZDA) was awarded funding from USDA AMS through the Resilient Food Systems Infrastructure Program (RFSI).
+Through this program, approximately $3.2 million was available for competitive subaward grants to support the development of the middle-of-the-supply-chain for Arizona-based food and farm businesses.

-Through the RFSI Program, AZDA will issue the following types of grants:
+ARCHIVE: Through the RFSI Program, AZDA issued the following types of grants:

 • Simplified Equipment-Only Grants (minimum of $10,000 and maximum of $100,000 for equipment only plus taxes and fees).